Slop / Research term

 Cognitive debt

 The long-term cost of offloading thinking to AI without practicing the underlying skill.
-Convenience now may erode capability over time, similar to how GPS weakened navigation skills for many drivers.
+Convenience now may erode capability later, the way GPS weakened navigation skills for many drivers.

 Builder example

-Builders of education, writing, and knowledge tools face a design choice at every feature: does the AI teach the skill or replace the practice that builds the skill?
+Education, writing, and knowledge tools face a design choice at every feature: does the AI teach the skill or replace the practice that builds it?
 An AI writing tutor that shows a student how to restructure a weak paragraph builds capability.
 An AI that silently rewrites the paragraph for the student accumulates cognitive debt.
 The same tool can do either, depending on how the interaction is designed.

 A founder asks for help with a strategy memo.
 The assistant writes the entire argument, recommendation through conclusion.